Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Setting

 Figure \ref{fig:time} provides a graphical representation of the timing.
 The interpretation of the timeline is as follows.
 The policy decisions of the Fed are made during meetings of the Fed Open Market Committee (FOMC), occurring once every six weeks, a period of time known as the ``FOMC cycle."
-We can think of our simple game as occurring within the FOMC cycle.
-In particular, \(t= 2\) is the end of the cycle, when the policy decision is made and announced.
+We can think of our simple game as occurring within the FOMC cycle, which is distinct from much of the existing literature that considers decisions at the time of announcement.
+In our game, \(t= 2\) is the end of the cycle, when the policy decision is made and announced.
 Within the cycle, official communication occurs at fixed dates, and is meant to increase the transparency of the decision process of the FOMC, as well as provide future guidance to markets \citep[see, e.g.,][for an extensive discussion of the role of communication]{Faust2016}.
-With a simplifying assumption, we assume that that policy-relevant communication occurs only once within the cycle, at \(t = 0\), where at the time of communication, the policymaker has some uncertainty about the economy-stabilizing policy (captured by \(\omega_2\)).
+With a simplifying assumption, we assume that policy-relevant communication occurs only once within the cycle, at \(t = 0\), where at the time of communication, the policymaker has some uncertainty about the economy-stabilizing policy (captured by \(\omega_2\)).
 This simplification is consistent with the fact that the speeches of the FOMC chair and vice-chair occur once per cycle, and that the committee observes a mandatory ``blackout period" before the occurrence of the end-of-cycle meeting.
 Finally, in our timeline, investors make the relevant changes to their investment positions before the policy decision \(r\) is made.
 This modelling choice captures the idea that before the decision is made public, at \(t=1\) market players choose their investment positions based on their future policy expectations.
 It allows for ``forward guidance" and highlights the economic value that investors derive from correctly predicting future monetary policies.